 In This Review

-- 2Range, battery & charging - currently readingThe Volkswagen ID.3 is limited to one battery size for now, but it has enough range and charging capability to keep most buyers out of trouble
+- 2Range, battery & charging - currently readingThe Volkswagen ID.3 offers a choice of two battery sizes, with a third on the way.
+All promise enough range and charging capability to keep most buyers out of trouble

 - 6Boot space, seating & practicalityThe Volkswagen ID.3 has enough space for a family, but it’s not the most spacious electric car of its type

 - 7Reliability & safety ratingThe Volkswagen ID.3 is likely to be reliable, but there’s very little data yet.
 It does have a five-star safety rating, though